The Bedlington Terrier has the heart of a lion, the attitude of a terrier and looks like a lamb!

 Despite this, the Bedlington Terrier is an affectionate little chap who will reward you with loyalty and a deep desire to please you.

-The Bedlington Terrier originally hails from the North-East of England in a town called Rothbury on the Scottish/English borders of Northumberland.
+The Bedlington originally hails from the North-East of England in a town called Rothbury on the Scottish/English borders of Northumberland.
 In fact, the breed is still sometimes known as the Rothbury Terrier.